bhk/scam/reference.md

        $ time ...command...

-   The command can invoke your program via `scam -x program.scm ...args...` or it can invoke your program directly, assuming you have compiled it using `scam -o ...`.
+   The command can invoke your program via `scam program.scm ...args...` or it can invoke your program directly, assuming you have compiled it using `scam -o ...`.